 U.K. COUNCIL FOR PSYCHOTHERAPY (UKCP)

-The full Training is a four-year programme which is accredited by the United Kingdom Council for Psychotherapy (UKCP) - Council for Psychoanalysis and Jungian Analysis.
+The Psychotherapy training is a minimum of four years, thought of as analogous to an apprenticeship, the length being open until the trainee feels ready to practice independently.
+It is accredited by the United Kingdom Council for Psychotherapy (UKCP) - Council for Psychoanalysis and Jungian Analysis.
 Students who successfully complete the Training are eligible both to become members of the Philadelphia Association and to register with the UKCP.
 The Training falls within the psychoanalytic psychotherapy grouping of the UKCP while retaining a critical and sceptical stance toward theory.

 Application fee £150

 Termly fee £450 (plus the cost of personal therapy and supervision)

 The training group benefits from students from diverse backgrounds and we are committed to providing inclusive services.
 The Philadelphia Association is committed to keeping its fees as low as possible and can assist trainees to find affordable therapy and supervision.

 3, 10 & 17 October

 Against and for phenomenology, existentialism and psychoanalysis:: some implications for practice